 Motor Vehicle Accident Attorneys in Pensacola

 Motor vehicle accidents are the leading cause of injury and death in the state of Florida and across the United States every year.
 Not only are they shockingly common – almost everyone has been in a crash or knows an immediate family member who has been in an accident – but they are also almost always entirely preventable.
-Indeed, they are most often caused because drivers neglect their duty of care to others on the road.
+Indeed, they are most often caused because drivers neglect their duty of care to others on the road, like drowsy driving.

 At the law offices of Whibbs Stone Barnett, P.A., our experienced attorneys have been representing those harmed in car accidents for decades, and are prepared to provide you with the competent legal representation you’re looking for.

 Automobiles have the potential to collide in different ways, with some types of collision (such as a head-on crash) being inherently more dangerous than others (such as a rear-end crash).
 At the law firm of Whibbs Stone Barnett, P.A., we have experience representing those injured in all types of motor vehicle accidents, including:

 - Rear-end crashes.
 While rear-end crashes are the type of crash that is least likely to result in serious injury, serious injuries are possible, especially when vehicles are traveling at high speeds at the time of impact.

 - Sideswipe crashes.
 A sideswipe collision refers to an accident type in which the sides of vehicles collide, often as the result of an illegal and improper lane change.

 - T-bone crashes.
 A T-bone crash is one of the most devastating accident types, and injuries to drivers and passengers in both vehicles are very possible.
 A T-bone refers to an accident in which the front end of one vehicle crashes directly into the side of another, forming a ‘T’ shape.
 These accidents are common when one driver fails to yield in an intersection.